Armand Duplantis: 2024: Second world indoor title, third European title, second Olympic title in Paris and three more world records (eighth to tenth)

 On 5 August, at the Paris Olympics, Duplantis retained his Olympic title from 2020.
 He won with a jump of 6.00 m, after Sam Kendricks failed to clear higher than 5.95 m.
 He then jumped 6.10 m to break the Olympic record set by Thiago Braz at the 2016 Olympics and finally jumped 6.25 m, on his third attempt at that height, setting a new world record.
 In a repeat of the 2024 European Championships, Duplantis was the only competitor to clear 6.00 m when he cleared both 6.00 m and 6.10 m on his first try and again attempted to break his own world record of 6.24 m.
 He both created a world record and broke his own Olympic record, set 20 minutes earlier.

 With his title at the Paris Olympics, the 24-year-old Duplantis became the first back-to-back Olympic champion in men's pole vault since American Bob Richards, who won in the 1952 Helsinki Games and the 1956 Melbourne Games.
 Duplantis and Richards are the only men's pole vaulters with two Olympic golds in the event.

-Duplantis' ability to perform under pressure and to continually improve and break world record have solidified his status as a once-in-a-generation talent in athletics.
+Duplantis's ability to perform under pressure and to continually improve and break world records have solidified his status as a once-in-a-generation talent in athletics.
 His accomplishments representing Sweden at major global and continental championships are unparalleled.
 As of August 2024, he has set a total of 9 championships records and an Olympic record collectively at youth, junior and senior level competitions including rewriting the world record on three occasions when he won global titles: a 6.20 m clearance at the 2022 World Athletics Indoor Championships in Belgrade, a 6.21 m clearance at the 2022 World Athletics Championships in Oregon and his latest 6.25 m clearance at the 2024 Paris Olympics.

 His dominance in the event has drawn comparison to legends in other sports.
 The New York Times reported that Duplantis is to pole vaulting what Usain Bolt was to sprinting; Michael Phelps to swimming; Simone Biles to gymnastics.
-Duplantis' supremacy in the pole vault is so overwhelming that he often wins meets by almost 1 ft, in a sport where medals are often won by margins of a centimeter.
+Duplantis's supremacy in the pole vault is so overwhelming that he often wins meets by almost 1 ft, in a sport where medals are often won by margins of a centimeter.
 He has won all of his competition events since the 2023 Herculis, a Diamond League event in Monaco.
 By winning a second straight Olympic gold medal and breaking the record for the ninth time — each time by one centimeter — Duplantis has been called the greatest pole vaulter of all time.
 Prior to the Paris Olympics, retired Ukrainian pole vaulter Sergey Bubka had been considered the sport's all-time greatest.